MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/audit-logs.md

 You must meet the following requirements before you can access the audit logs:

-* To access the auditing section of the Office 365 Security & Compliance Center, you must have an Exchange Online license (included with Office 365 Enterprise E3 and E5 subscriptions).
+* To access the auditing section of the Microsoft 365 Security & Compliance Center, you must have an Exchange Online license (included with Microsoft 365 Enterprise E3 and E5 subscriptions).
 * And you must either be a Global admin or have an Exchange admin role that provides access to the audit log.
 Exchange admin roles are controlled through the Exchange Admin center.
 For more information, see [Permissions in Exchange Online](https://docs.microsoft.com/exchange/permissions-exo/permissions-exo).

 ### To access Audit log search

-1. The audit logs are available through the Office 365 Security & Compliance Center.
+1. The audit logs are available through the Microsoft 365 Security & Compliance Center.
 Go to [protection.office.com](https://protection.office.com).
-2. Sign in to Office 365 with your admin credentials.
+2. Sign in to Microsoft 365 with your admin credentials.

 ## To record activities for the audit logs

-Before you can search the Office 365 audit log, you (or another admin) must first turn on audit logging:
+Before you can search the Microsoft 365 audit log, you (or another admin) must first turn on audit logging:

-1. Go to the **Security & Compliance** section on the **Home** page of the Office 365 portal,and then expand **Search & Investigation** in the left navigation pane.
+1. Go to the **Security & Compliance** section on the **Home** page of the Microsoft 365 portal,and then expand **Search & Investigation** in the left navigation pane.
 2. Select **Audit log search**, and if available, select **Start recording user and admin activities**.
 (If you don't see this link, auditing is already turned on for your organization.)

    After you start recording, you'll see an "audit log is being prepared" message appear.
 It might take a few hours before you can search recorded activities in the audit logs.

 ## To view Workplace Analytics activities

-1. In the **Security & Compliance** section on the **Home** page of the Office 365 portal, expand **Search & Investigation** in the left navigation pane, and then select **Audit log search**.
+1. In the **Security & Compliance** section on the **Home** page of the Microsoft 365 portal, expand **Search & Investigation** in the left navigation pane, and then select **Audit log search**.

     ![Audit log search](../Images/WpA/privacy/audit-search.png)